top of page

 If it only used one “m” in its original form, then in the first example, what we have is “Kam” (as a triliteral) denoting “black”.
 While in example 2, we have the I6 hieroglyph being used as a biliteral with a phonetic value of “ka” + the owl (G17) as “m” being used in conjunction to produce “black”.
 The owl, it appears, is serving double duty as a phonetic complement and determinative.

 We know that Ka was a significant word in the Egyptian language, meaning a person’s vital force as a physical manifestation, as well as providing a phonetic transcription for the word “bull” (the animal).
 No one thus far has identified the I6 hieroglyph to the complete satisfaction of Egyptologists.
 I myself can’t see anything about it that brings a crocodile to mind.
+(I have an idea of what it could be)!
 But I can definitely see this symbol being equated with a certain part of an animal known only to a special class of individuals: Initiates.

 Ka, as a bull, is written without the determinative as: